saltyrtc/saltyrtc-meta/Protocol.md

 set a public key (32 bytes) in the *key* field of this message.
 The message is not end-to-end encrypted.

+Note that the server does not know whether the client will send a 'client-hello' message (the client is a responder) or a 'client-auth' message (the client is the initiator).
+Therefore, the server MUST be prepared to handle both message types at that particular point in the message flow.
+This is also the intended way to differentiate between initiator and responder.

 ```
 {
   "type": "client-hello",